Monitors

-Monitors in the Edge Delta back end trigger notifications based on event thresholds and provide status management.
+Monitors in the Edge Delta back end trigger notifications based on event thresholds and provide status management across all pipelines.

 Overview